Chapter 18 - The Now and Possible Future

 A new Politico investigation revealed that some Supreme Court justices were shielding their spouses’ work from potential conflict of interest disclosures.
 Ginni Thomas, (wife of Justice Thomas) Jane Roberts (wife of Justice Roberts) and Jesse Barrett’s (husband of Justice Barrett) clients remain a mystery, fanning fears of outside influences.
 As an independent branch of government, the Supreme Court had long been determined to set its own path on ethics, with each justice left to make their own determination on when to recuse themselves from cases with no enforcement mechanism to hold them accountable.
 This may change as a result of this discovery.

 Another negative impact was the observation that the ‘shadow docket’ was further eroding the Supreme Court’s legitimacy.
-The impression the justices left when lower courts had gone to great lengths to explain and defend their rulings and then the Supreme Court overrides them summarily with no explanation, seems to suggest they were acting for political reasons rather than legal ones.
+The impression the justices left when lower courts had gone to great lengths to explain and then the Supreme Court overrides them summarily with no explanation, seems to suggest they were acting for political reasons rather than legal ones.

 The Impact on Democracy of Cable and Social Media News

-The news that the Biden administration and TikTok had drafted a preliminary agreement to resolve national security concerns posed by the Chinese-owned video app.
+The Biden administration and TikTok had drafted a preliminary agreement to resolve national security concerns posed by the Chinese-owned video app.
 This agreement still faced hurdles over the terms, as the platform negotiated to keep operating in the United States without major changes to its ownership structure.

 In other potentially troubling news, Metaverse developer Roblox, the online game platform that boasted a user base comprised largely of children under 13 numbering in the hundreds of millions, was trying to grow along with its audience.
 It announced at its developer conference that it would soon allow brands to directly purchase in-game advertising, creating a massive opportunity for companies eager to hook a tech-savvy young audience — and sending shivers down the spines of many parents.